singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/Guidelines/calculator-guide/index.md

   - The expected input and output message types.
   - The gRPC method name.

-  It simplifies the process of calling a service method by encapsulating the details of the gRPC protocol.
+It simplifies service method calls by handling the details of the gRPC protocol.

 - **`example_pb.js`**:
   This file contains definitions of the message types used by the Calculator service, as defined in the `.proto` file.
 These include:
   - `Numbers`: Represents the two numbers (`a` and `b`) involved in a calculation.
   - `Result`: Represents the output value of a calculation.

-It provides serialization and deserialization logic for these messages, enabling communication with the service in binary format.
+It provides logic to convert messages into a binary format (serialization) and back (deserialization), enabling communication with the service

 Download the required service files:
 - <a href="/assets/files/example_pb_service.js" download>example_pb_service.js</a>